Bias Education and Response Team

 BERT is not an investigative, adjudicatory, or disciplinary body and does not function in lieu of any disciplinary or complaint processes within or outside of the University.

-The Office of Student Conduct and Conflict Resolution, University Police Department, and/or Equal Opportunity and Regulatory Compliance (EORC) will determine jurisdiction and investigate alleged or potential violations of policy and/or law if warranted.
+In addition to filing an incident with BERT, individuals may also file a complaint with the Office of Student Conduct and Conflict Resolution, University Police Department, Equal Opportunity and Regulatory Compliance, or other appropriate offices.
+If a report is made to these offices, they will determine jurisdiction and investigate alleged or potential violations of policy and/or law if warranted.
 However, is important for you to know that some bias-motivated, prejudice or otherwise disrespectful acts may be constitutionally protected speech and thus not subject to University disciplinary action or formal investigation.

 Reports submitted anonymously are accepted, but may limit BERT’s ability to offer support or follow-up.
 BERT values your privacy and trust.
 However, we cannot guarantee complete anonymity in circumstances which threaten safety and/or involve potentially criminal acts.
 BERT handles all submissions in alignment with university privacy policies, and will only share your information with individuals who have a legitimate need to know.